JustBloodJoker/BJEngine/README.md

 The methods of the Render class: Close, Init, and Draw, are now virtual.

 version 1.2
 Added the Rasterize state to the Map class.
-Created the StaticModelOBJ class (matrix-changing functions will be added soon).
+Created the StaticModelOBJ class.

+version 1.2.1
+Added matrix-changing functions